cristianoc/arc-challenge/symarc/results/README.md

 # Retained results

 [baseline/](baseline/README.md) contains the current stable solver's reference
-results: a short summary, per-task output, and reproducibility manifests tied to a source commit.
+results: directly emitted Markdown reports and reproducibility manifests tied to a source commit.
 This is the comparison point for new experiments.

 - `results/baseline/`: retained baseline evidence, committed with the project.